minhnguyen-ai/askimo/README.md

 # Askimo

-Askimo is a command-line assistant that talks with LLMs - from online providers like OpenAI, X AI, Gemini to local models like Ollama.
+Askimo is a **provider-agnostic AI toolkit** that brings powerful AI capabilities to your command line, automation workflows, and development processes.
+From chatting with LLMs to building intelligent RAG-enabled projects, Askimo works with any provider - OpenAI, X AI, Gemini, or local models like Ollama.

-> Askimo - AI for your workflows, with the freedom to choose any provider.
+> **AI for your workflows, with the freedom to choose any provider.**

 ## Why Askimo?

+**🔄 Provider Freedom**
-* Switch providers anytime – Talk to OpenAI, Gemini, X AI, or Ollama with the same commands.
+Switch between OpenAI, Gemini, X AI, or Ollama with the same commands.
+No vendor lock-in as the AI landscape evolves.

+**🚀 Automation-First Design**
-* Automation-first – Pipe files, logs, or command output into Askimo and let AI handle the rest.
+Built for DevOps and automation workflows.
+Pipe files, logs, or command output into Askimo and let AI handle analysis, transformation, and decision-making.

-* Your choice of interface – Use the CLI if you love the terminal, or the web UI if you prefer a browser.

-* No lock-in – Designed to stay provider-neutral so you can change models as the AI landscape evolves.
+**🧠 RAG-Enabled Projects**
+Create intelligent project workspaces with built-in vector search (pgvector).
+Your AI assistant knows your codebase, documentation, and project context.

+**📋 Reusable Recipes**
+Build and share parameterized AI workflows.
+Create templates for code reviews, log analysis, documentation generation, and more.

+**⚡ Dual Interface**
+Choose your workflow: interactive chat for exploration, or non-interactive mode perfect for scripts, CI/CD pipelines, and automation.

+**🔌 Extensible Platform**
+Add custom providers, commands, and integrations.
+Askimo grows with your team's needs.

+## Key Capabilities

+### 💬 AI Chat
+- Interactive conversations with multiple AI providers

+### 🧠 Knowledge Management
+- **RAG-enabled projects** with automatic document indexing
+- **Vector search** powered by PostgreSQL + pgvector
+- **Project workspaces** that give AI context about your codebase
+- **Contextual responses** based on your project's files and documentation

+### 🚀 Automation & DevOps
+- **Pipeline-friendly** non-interactive mode for CI/CD integration
+- **Recipe system** for reusable, parameterized AI workflows
+- **Log analysis** and system monitoring with AI insights
+- **Stdin/stdout** support for seamless integration with existing tools

+### 🔧 Platform Features
+- **Provider-agnostic** architecture (OpenAI, Gemini, X AI, Ollama)
+- **Extensible** plugin system for custom providers and commands
+- **Configuration management** with per-provider parameter tuning

 ## Demo